mvolkmann/blog/src/swift.md

   This is different from most programming languages where it is assumed that any statement in a `try` block can thrown.

-  Each `case` can be followed by a pattern, or list of patterns, that identify the kinds of errors it handles.
+  Each `catch` can be followed by a pattern, or list of patterns, that identify the kinds of errors it handles.
   To access data associated with errors caught by these cases, use the `let` syntax shown in the example code below.

-  A `case` with no pattern can appear at the end and is used to handle all remaining kinds of errors.
+  A `catch` with no pattern can appear at the end and is used to handle all remaining kinds of errors.
   Inside this block the variable `error` is set to the value that was thrown.

-  If none of the cases handle the error type that has occurred, the error is propagated to the caller.
+  If none of the catches handle the error type that has occurred, the error is propagated to the caller.

   If an error propagates to the top of the call chain and is not handled,